San Borjitas Cave Paintings near Mulegé, Baja California Sur

 The Jardin Corona is located in the centre of Mulegé, a beautiful plaza surrounded by restaurants and shops.
 The walls are adorned with wonderful murals, with more to be found on the surrounding streets.

-My favourite is the one on the corner of Romero Rubio, which features the dogs of locals and visitors.
+My favourite is the one on the corner of Romero Rubio, which features the dogs (and occasional cat) of locals and visitors.

 Mulegé is home to the Mission Santa Rosalía, which was constructed in the mid 18th century by Jesuit missionaries.